Tharai: Construction and variants

 The instrument may be curved or straight.
-The curved version like a "s" is generally made of a metal or alloy like brass similar to Kombu.
+The curved version like a "s" is generally made of a metal or alloy like brass similar to the kombu.
 The name is derived from Kombu in Tamil language meaning cow's horn.
 Araivatta kombu tharai, is a variant of the same, which is a crescent-shaped brass instrument with araivatta meaning "crescent" in Tamil.

 It may also be a longitudinal thin cylinder like a pole with up to 12 ft length, made up of wood, which produces a continuous sound if wind pressure is applied.
 There are two variants of the same: a shorter version known as Kuttathaarai with kutta meaning short in Tamil and a longer version known as Nedunthaarai with nedu meaning long or far in Tamil.

 Occasions

 It is a traditional instrument played in South India, majorly by the Tamil people in Tamil Nadu.
 It is commonly played during festivals, folk dances, weddings and functions.
 The instrument is played in Hindu temple processions accompanying Hindu gods and goddesses.
 It is used in the worship of traditional Tamil deities like Muneeswarar.